 *Text based on Living in a Well-Ordered World.

-Despite the dreadful history of the past 150 years, the American Indian community of northwestern California has persisted.
+Despite dreadful events of the past 150 years, the indigenous community of northwestern California has persisted.
 It has, in fact, done more than persist.
-Whether in politics, art, religion, or any other area of life, the community exhibits great variety and astounding vigor.
+Whether in politics, art, religion, or any other area of life, the community exhibits great variety and vigor.

 Land fraud was common, as acres of prime redwood forests were transferred from the public domain to private industry.
 Although some of the perpetrators were caught, many thousands of acres of land were lost in land swindles.